-Investigator includes any individual, regardless of title or position, who is (or may be perceived to be) independently responsible for or significantly influences, the design, conduct or reporting of the research.
+NOTE: an investigator includes any individual, regardless of title or position, who is (or may be perceived to be) independently responsible for or significantly influences, the design, conduct or reporting of the research.

 The Principal Investigator (PI) is responsible for identifying the individuals who meet this definition (see guidance below).
-When funding is awarded, the PI must provide the Office of Research with a list of those who meet this definition and the date of completion of the CITI COI course.
-It is the responsibility of the PI to maintain a copy of the course completion certificates on file for all investigators and to update the list as personnel changes occur.
+When funding is awarded, the PI must provide the Office of Sponsored Programs with a completed CITI COI Training Table, which is a list of the individuals who meet this definition and the date on which they completed the CITI COI course.
+The PI must maintain copies of the course completion certificates for all investigators and update the list as personnel changes occur.

-Individuals who conduct research without any external funding do not need to complete the COI training module unless they have disclosed outside financial interests on their University faculty Researcher COI disclosure form or have been directed by their department chair or dean to complete COI training.
+Individuals who conduct research without any external funding are required to complete the CITI COI course only when they 1) disclose outside financial interests on their conflict disclosure form in MyDisclosures or 2) have been directed by their Department Chair or equivalent supervisor to complete the CITI COI course.